-Add together the dates of all the Wednesdays in May this year.
+Add together the dates of all the Fridays in May this year.

 Which day of the week has the largest sum of dates in May?

 How did you use this starter?
 Can you suggest

 how teachers could present or develop this resource?
 Do you have any comments?
 It is always useful to receive